HMS Thrasher (N37): Double VC

+Eighteen officers and crew of HMS Thrasher were invited to Buckingham Palace to be decorated by King George VI in March 1943 for their valour and endurance on eighteen months of Mediterranean patrols.

 Far East

 Thrasher was assigned to the Far East in the early part of 1945.
 She sank 20 sailing vessels and four coasters before the end of the war.

 She survived the war and was broken up for scrap at one of the yards of Thos.
 W. Ward, Briton Ferry, Wales on 9 March 1947.